-Oil Based Drilling Fluid offer exceptional corrosion protection due to the nonconductive nature of the continuous oil phase,which coats the exposed surfaces of the wellbore tubular sand prevents corrosion cells from forming.
-The products used in oil-based fluids are also thermally stable, so they do not degrade to form corrosive products, and bacteria do not thrive in oil-based fluids.
+Oil-based drilling fluids offer exceptional corrosion protection due to the non-conductive nature of the continuous oil phase, which coats the exposed surfaces of the wellbore tubular sand and prevents corrosion cells from forming.
+The products used in oil-based fluids are also thermally stable, so they do not degrade to form corrosive effects, and bacteria do not thrive in oil-based fluids.
 As a result, corrosion of all tubulars used in well construction is suppressed, compared with some polymers in water-based mud systems that break down to produce a corrosive environment at prolonged elevated temperatures.

 7 Coring Fluids

-The lubricity and enhanced Shale Inhibition provided by oil-based mud systems make them ideal for use as a coring fluid, especially as they can tolerate high temperatures.
-Another advantage is the fact that oil-based coring fluids will not introduce water into core samples, so water saturation can be determined more accurately.
+The lubricity and enhanced Shale Inhibition provided by oil-based mud systems make them ideal for coring fluid, especially as they can tolerate high temperatures.
+Another advantage is that oil-based coring fluids will not introduce water into core samples so that water saturation can be determined more accurately.

 8 Packer Fluids

-Oil-based fluid systems can tolerate high temperatures and are stable over long periods of time, which makes them suitable as packer fluids.
-Corrosion is usually insignificant because oil forms the continuous phase, which compares favourably with water-based mud systems when subjected to similar conditions.
-Oil-based packer fluids can suspend weighting material for extended periods of time when formulated correctly.
+Oil-based fluid systems can tolerate high temperatures and are stable over long periods, which makes them suitable as packer fluids.
+Corrosion is usually insignificant because oil forms the continuous phase, which compares favorably with water-based mud systems when subjected to similar conditions.
+Oil-based packer fluids can suspend weighting material for extended periods when formulated correctly.

 9 Oil-Based Mud Recycling

-The oil-based fluid systems are very stable and can be stored for long periods of time for repeated use to drill several wells,without concerns about bacterial growth.
-The oil based mud can be conditioned before being used again simply by reducing the drilled solids content with mechanical removal equipment, or by blending with fresh solids-free premix.
+The oil-based fluid systems are very stable and can be stored for long periods for repeated use to drill several wells without concerns about bacterial growth.
+The oil-based mud can be conditioned before being used again simply by reducing the drilled solids content with mechanical removal equipment or by blending with fresh solids-free premix.

 10 Low Pressured Formations

-Oil-based mud systems can be formulated with densities ranging from 22.0 ppg (2.64 sg) down to 7.5 ppg (0.90 sg),which gives them an advantage over water-based mud systems for drilling formations that have low pore pressures.
+Oil-based mud systems can be formulated with densities ranging from 22.0 ppg (2.64 sg) to 7.5 ppg (0.90 sg), which gives them an advantage over water-based mud systems for drilling formations with low pore pressures.